sphen13/Notepad/_posts/2017-12-09-munki-proxy.md

 	sphen/munki-proxy
 ```

-## The Real Meat
+## The Real Meat (NGINX)

 The real magic of all this is done with nginx.
 I learned a lot about nginx and its configuration through this exercise.
 I wanted to highlight some key take-aways by walking through the configuration.

 I started by doing a little googling and came across [this config](https://gist.github.com/jamesez/d61ebdde1c3a1b4e102943c21bf26acf).
-Seemed like a good place to start - thanks @jamesez.
+Seemed like a good place to start - thanks [@jamesez](https://github.com/jamesez).
 So the beginning of our config starts with:

 ```
 worker_processes 6;